Codetivity-CA/Codetivity/README.md

 Click this button to set up the project and deploy it to Heroku's servers:<br><br>
 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-#### Note:
-The main view is the code editor view.
-For now, the landing page can be accessed by clicking the 'Codetivity' logo on the top left.
-Later, the landing page will be the main page, and the user will have to login or sign up to view the code editor view.

 ## MVC file structure

 - **Model** `/routes/` – Back-end connecting with Firebase